feliperohdee/use-dynamodb/README.md

 ## 📝 Notes

-- The library automatically handles optimistic locking using the `__ts` field
+- The library automatically handles optimistic locking using the `__ts` attribute
 - All write operations (put, update, delete) trigger change events if an onChange handler is provided
 - Batch operations automatically handle chunking according to DynamoDB limits
 - The library provides built-in retry strategy with exponential backoff